-In the Oracle side we first create a private network with no access to the internet, this is important to avoid traffic by the external leg of the object storage service.
-As both subnets are in the same VCN they can change traffic to each other.
+In the Oracle side we first create a private network with no access to the internet.
+This is important to avoid traffic trough the external leg of the object storage service.
+As both subnets are in the same VCN, they can interchange traffic to each other.

 Then we create a compute VM in the private network with no public IP

 At this point we can ssh to the private vm from the Google VM using the VPN VM in the Oracle Cloud side:

 Let’s check that there is no way to reach the internet: